 Why Do Babies Roll Their Eyes While Sleeping?

-As a baby enters the world, his little body needs some time to adjust to the outside world and mature.
-Just like various other organs in his body, his eyes (or vision) is still in the development phase.
+When a baby is born, his little body needs some time to adjust to the outside world and mature.
+Just like various other organs in his body, his eyes (or vision) too are in the development phase.
 This means that your baby’s vision and eye muscles will be weak.
-You need not concern yourself if your baby concern if your baby rolls his eyes while asleep because he will do less of it as he grows up.
+You need not concern yourself if your baby rolls his eyes while asleep because he will do less of it as he grows up.
 Instances of eye-rolling in infants is a part of normal development phenomenon.
 If you see you baby rolling eyes upwards, consider it as a normal developmental phenomenon.
 When your little one is sleepy, you may even notice him rolling his eyes back in the head.
-Hence, rolling eyes can be associated with the infant’s drowsy state or the transition from sleepy state to wakefulness.
-Sometimes, your little one may even roll his eyes while awake!
-But if your baby rolls his eyes too often, you should get him checked as it could be linked to some serious medical conditions such as seizures, head trauma, low blood sugar, or hypoglycaemia.
+Hence, rolling of eyes can be associated with the infant’s drowsy state or the transition from sleepy state to wakefulness.
+Sometimes, your little one may even roll his eyes while awake.
+But if your baby rolls his eyes too often, you should get him checked as it could be linked to some serious medical conditions such as seizures, head trauma, low blood sugar, hypocalcaemia.

 Consideration and Warnings

-As a parent, you need to be prompt in understanding whether or not your newborn’s eye movement rolling or the symptoms that your baby may be exhibiting requires immediate medical assistance or not.
+As a parent, you need to be prompt in understanding whether or not your newborn’s eye movement, rolling of eyes, or the symptoms that your baby may be exhibiting require immediate medical assistance.
 Maintain a diary or log to monitor your baby’s eye movement.
-The log may also help you in establishing the reason that may be triggering your baby to roll his eyes or other factors that may be making your infant do so.
+The log will help you establish the reasons that may be triggering your baby to roll his eyes.
 It will also help you establish whether your baby rolls his eyes at a particular time of the day or not.
-If something appears dubious or fishy that concerns your baby’s health or condition, act promptly and contact your paediatrician.
+If something concerning your baby’s health or condition appears fishy, act promptly and contact your baby’s paediatrician.

 If you feel that your newborn baby eyes rolling is accompanied with seizure-like symptoms, which may include stiffness of the limbs, incessant crying along with shaky body movements, you need to ensure your baby’s safety.
 Seizures in babies may lead to complicated medical conditions and seizures may occur if your baby may be running a high fever, epilepsy, severe infections etc. If your baby experiences seizure, make your baby lie on the floor preferably sideways, remove any tight clothing and take him to the doctor right away to know the cause of the seizure.